sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 ```

 It's embedded directly within your app, the `GA4` here is called `measurementId` in your firebase config.
-For static site generator like Jekyll, you usually won;t have to deal with that, instead you'll use code snippets to
+For static site generator like Jekyll, you usually won't have to deal with that, instead you'll use code snippets to
 load the necessary analytics code to gather the data.

 #### With Analytics.js